Dasharo/docs/docs/ways-you-can-help-us.md

 and financial tech platform that enables over 300 groups to raise and spend over
 $13 million dollars a year in full transparency.

+### Purchasing merchandise

+You can also support us by buying [Dasharo merchandise products](https://3mdeb.com/product-category/merchandise/) at our online shop.
+We have a variety of Dasharo merchandise products available for purchase that help support our brand.
+Plus, with easy online ordering and fast shipping, it's never been easier to support Dasharo.
+Head over to our shop and browse our selection of Dasharo merchandise today!

 ### Can't see your option?

 Contact us `contact@dasharo.com`